dwchiang/laravel-on-aws-ecs-workshops/section-01/README.md

 ├── Dockerfile
 ├── Makefile
 ├── README.md
-├── build.sh
 └── export-variables.example
 ```

 Before our building the docker image, let's **configure** environment variables that will be used in the build.

 - Please duplicate the example file of variables from `export-variables.example` to `export-variables`, then load it by `source` command.
-- You need to edit the file `export-variables` to fit your situation.
-Especially the `AWS_ACCOUNT_ID` value.
-If you don't know your AWS Account ID, use this AWS CLI command: `aws sts get-caller-identity`.
+- You may need to edit the file `export-variables` to fit your situation.
+Especially the `AWS_DEFAULT_PROFILE` value.

 ```
+# duplicate the example file of variables
-> cp export-variables.example export-variables
+❯ cp export-variables.example export-variables

+# edit
+❯ vim export-variables

+# load
-> source export-variables
+❯ source export-variables
 ```

 Now it's time to **build** the docker image:

 ```
-> ./build.sh
+❯ make version

+❯ make build

 ...
 ...